 The manufacturing industry is one that can greatly profit from increased waste diversion and improved sustainability, partly because of the sheer volume of material they generate.
-There are many opportunities to reduce waste and lower costs in ways that are simple but effective.
-Here is one case study that shows how it can be done in a busy industrial setting with great results.
+Here is one example of how Great Forest helped one manufacturer reduce waste and lower costs in a busy industrial setting.

 Industrial (Manufacture/Resale), located in the Midwest.